 Shoot in a neutral, clutter-free space.

-Don’t show personal documents, IDs, children, private areas.
+Don’t show personal documents, IDs, children, or private areas.

 Use “blur background” features where available.